alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 This is probably best explained by looking at a simple data pipeline similar to BigBingo.
-First, I'll give a straightforward but fragile approach, then show how it can be improved to take advantage of immutability.
+First, I'll give a straightforward but fragile approach, then show how it can be improved to take advantage of BigQuery's architecture.

 **Goal:** Keep track of the median number of problems solved, problems attempted, and hints taken across all users.